kconger/MiSTer_web2rgbmatrix/README.md

 **rgbmatrix SD Card Setup**

-Format an SD card as FAT and copy the "static" and "animated" folders to its root.
-The "animated" folder contains animated GIFs while the "static" folder contains the static GIFs.
-GIFs must be 128x32px and the file names must match the core name exactly, ie. Minimig.gif.
-For animated GIFs its best for the last frame be the Core logo.
+Format an SD card as FAT.
+For quickest setup copy the "static" and "animated" folders from the "128x32" folder on the [Marquee GIF Repo](https://github.com/h3llb3nt/marquee_gifs) to root of your SD card.
+The update_web2rgbmatrix script has an option to install and update the GIFs on the rgbmatrix as well.
+Its slow and not recommended at this time.

 Example SD card folder structure: